 Arriving at God’s Desired Outcome Through Our Strategic Planning

-To get on track, and stay on track, with God’s desire outcome, our strategic planning must do the following:
+To get on track, and stay on track, with God’s desired outcome, our strategic planning must do the following:

 1) Start with God’s purposes.